Sandleheath: History

 Sandle Manor is an Elizabethan manor house that was extended in 1900 and 1936.

-The Church of England parish church of Saint Aldhelm was designed by the architect Charles Ponting and built in 1907.
+The Church of England parish church of Saint Aldhelm was designed by the architect Charles Ponting and constructed in 1907.

 Economy and amenities

 The village has a small area of common land at its centre, a village shop and post office and a small industrial estate.
 Sandleheath has a Sea Scout group which has a hall in the village.
+The village used to have two brickyards one of which provided the bricks for the now village hall.